self-hosted-password-managerINFO

 Proton Pass open-sourced its client apps (web, mobile and browser extensions) under the GPL, which means the code that runs on your devices can be inspected.
 Its server, however, is not open source - so it's "partly open" rather than fully open like Bitwarden.
 It's still end-to-end encrypted and has a strong free tier; just know the distinction.
 We compare the two in Proton Pass vs Bitwarden.

-Why choose open source for your passwords
+Why choose an open source password manager?

 • You hold the most sensitive data you own.
 For a password vault, "trust me" is a weak promise.
 Open code lets that trust be checked rather than assumed.